Which is the better way to build muscle?

 The final part talks about why we should stick to what is proven to work in practice and stood the test of time.

 Finally, the body is extremely opaque; it is hard to understand the exact physiological mechanisms.
 So we would like to make sure our methodology is robust and can stand the judgment of time.
 We have had theories of how muscles grow; these come and go.
 We have theories of nutrition; these come and go — the most robust is the one that favors occasional periodic fasts.
 But we are quite certain that while theories come and go, the phenomenologies stay; in other words, that in two thousand years the method of whole-body workout in the tails will still work, though the interpretation and “scientific” spin will change — just as two thousand five hundred years ago, Milo of Croton carried an ox on his shoulders and got stronger as the ox grew.

 Every day, a new training method is -allegedly- discovered but these new methods didn’t stand the test of time.

-All bodybuilding legends such as Arnold Schwarzenegger, Ronnie Coleman, Dorian Yates, Serge Nubret and countless others built their muscles with free weight exercises like deadlifts, squats, presses and rows.
+All bodybuilding legends such as Arnold Schwarzenegger, Ronnie Coleman, Dorian Yates, Serge Nubret and countless others built their muscles with free weight exercises like deadlifts, squats, presses, and rows.

-Human body didn’t change in the last 30 years.
+The human body didn’t change in the last 30 years.

 Old school bodybuilding stood the test of time and it’s the most effective way to build muscle.